Can braces cause gum recession?

 Although braces may cause gum recession, it is not the main reason for receding gum, oral hygiene is the primary cause.
 So if you watch your oral health and keep your gum health and also clean your teeth properly you can prevent gum recession with braces.
 You should follow all the instruction to keep your teeth clean and also refer to your dentist for cleaning at the office and prevent gum disease.

 Usually, mild gum recession does not need treatment but you need to monitor your gums and brush your teeth gently.
 If you need treatment for your gum recession, there are some available options including:

 - Desensitizing agents, varnishes and dentin bonding agents: the aim of these products is to reduce the sensitivity of the exposed tooth root.
 Desensitizing products treat the nerve symptoms and easing the brushing of sensitive teeth which lead to proper oral hygiene.

 - Composite restoration.
 These products cover the surface of the root and close the black gaps between the teeth.

 - Pink porcelain or composite.
 This material has the same pink color as the gums and fills the gap of receded gum.

 - Removable gum veneers.
 These products that usually are made of acrylic or silicone will replace the large area of missing gum tissue that happens due to the recession.

 - This is another treatment for gum recession that gently moves the position of the teeth during a long time and correcting the gum margin.

 - In this method, a dental surgeon graft tissues from another site in the mouth and the tissue heals over the receded gum.

-Generally, if you are considering braces but you are worried about the gum recession, you should know that braces don’t cause hum recession alone.
-Usually, your doctor asks about your history of gum disease and gum recession as well as your family and after a precise dental checkup apply the orthodontic treatment.
+Generally, if you are considering to get braces but you are worried about the gum recession, you should know that braces don’t cause gum recession alone.
+Usually, a good specialist orthodontist asks about your history of gum disease and gum recession as well as your family history and after a precise dental checkup apply the orthodontic treatment.